The Best Trailer Jack Reviews For 2021

 If you only camp a couple of times a year, you may not care about having an electric jack.

-If you have a small boat trailer or a super light trailer and no weight distribution hitch, a manual jack might be just fine.
+If you have a small boat trailer or a super light trailer and no load distribution hitch, a manual jack might be just fine.

 Just get the RV tongue jack that suits you the best.
 After all, it's great that you have a trailer, right?